 We invite you to join us online for worship this coming Sunday!
-For May, we share in community support opportunities from a distance.
+For August, we are exploring the gospel.
 Please join us online.

 Video will be available by 9 AM, Sunday.

-To read the entire letter from the bishop, please click here.
+To read the most recent letter from the bishop, updated July 29, please click here.

 Also, watch for the weekly devotional, “Good Words for Tough Times” on Tuesdays.

-Dear Church Family, We need one another and it’s important to stay in touch during challenging times.
+We need one another and it’s important to stay in touch.
 Even though we can’t gather physically, we can still gather spiritually.
-This is the tenth in a series of weekly e-devotions from church members or staff that focus on faith, hope, and strength during hard times.
+This is the twentieth in a series of weekly devotions focused on faith, hope, and strength during hard times.
 We hope you find them meaningful.
 Thank you to Christine Jones for submitting this week's devotion.
 We invite you to submit your devotion to be used in upcoming weeks; please email the Church Office.

 A little girl was walking to the bus stop with her mother.
 There had been a rainstorm the night before and there were puddles of water along the route.
 Just before the bus stop, the little girl paused and pointed at a puddle and announced, as little girls do, that the puddle was pretty.
 The mother looked at the puddle and saw a muddy puddle with leaves and a scum of oil.
 The little girl pointed again and said, more insistently, that the puddle was pretty.
 The bus wasn’t waiting, so the mother patiently knelt down next to her daughter to see exactly what she was talking about.
 At the angle the little girl was looking from, the puddle captured a view of the clouds and the bright blue sky with a rainbow across the image.
 From that angle, the view was indeed pretty.